Great Molasses Flood: Flood

 As molasses is a non-Newtonian fluid, its viscosity changes under stress, thinning and flowing quickly under pressure and heat.
 During the flood, this shear-thinning resulted in unexpected speed.
-A 2013 article in Scientific American stated: "A wave of molasses does not behave like a wave of water. [...]
+A 2013 article in Scientific American stated:

+"A wave of molasses does not behave like a wave of water. [...]
 A wave of molasses is even more devastating than a typical tsunami.
-In 1919 the dense wall of syrup surging from its collapsed tank initially moved fast enough to sweep people up and demolish buildings, only to settle into a more gelatinous state that kept people trapped."The Boston Globe reported that people "were picked up by a rush of air and hurled many feet".
+In 1919 the dense wall of syrup surging from its collapsed tank initially moved fast enough to sweep people up and demolish buildings, only to settle into a more gelatinous state that kept people trapped."

+The Boston Globe reported that people "were picked up by a rush of air and hurled many feet".
 Others had debris hurled at them from the rush of sweet-smelling air.
-A truck was picked up and hurled into Boston Harbor.
+A truck was picked up and hurled into the harbor.
 After the initial wave, the molasses became viscous, exacerbated by the cold temperatures, trapping those caught in the wave and making it even more difficult to rescue them.
 About 150 people were injured, and 21 people and several horses were killed.
 Some were crushed and drowned by the molasses or by the debris that it carried within.
 The wounded included people, horses, and dogs; coughing fits became one of the most common ailments after the initial blast.
 Edwards Park wrote of one child's experience in a 1983 article for Smithsonian:

 Anthony di Stasio, walking homeward with his sisters from the Michelangelo School, was picked up by the wave and carried, tumbling on its crest, almost as though he were surfing.
 Then he grounded and the molasses rolled him like a pebble as the wave diminished.
 He heard his mother call his name and couldn't answer, his throat was so clogged with the smothering goo.
 He passed out, then opened his eyes to find three of his four sisters staring at him.